Delaware & Raritan Canal

 End of the line.
 Parking?

+The canal does not actually end in Trenton, it just goes underground, and emerges again to the west, where it connects with the feeder canal that runs north along the Delaware River for another 20 miles.
 South of Trenton, disconnected remnants of the main canal still hold water along the railway down to Bordentown.
 Scroll the map a little more, and you can see there are more canals along the other side of the river in Pennsylvania.
-That's something for another day.
+That’s something for another day.

-At the other end, part of the canal was filled-in to build Route 18 in New Brunswick, and the water spills down into the river.
+At the New Brunswick end, part of the canal was filled-in to build Route 18 in New Brunswick, and the water spills down into the river.
 Further down the river, just past Route 27, is a small disconnected remnant of the canal, with the re-built terminal locks.
-It's an interesting park, but too small to bother paddling, although there is a boat ramp to the river.
+It’s an interesting park, but too small to bother paddling, although there is a boat ramp to the river.

 The Feeder canal is also accessible in a number of places.